 Dover is a Hispanic majority, Democratic town in the largely White Republican Morris County.
-Velasquez said it was scary to leave Dover as a teenager since the police were more hostile elsewhere.
+Velasquez said leaving Dover as a teenager was scary since the police were more hostile elsewhere.

 He was arrested several times for cannabis crimes in his teens.